Call for Workshops

 1. Building new communities and connections.
 For example, we would prefer a workshop that aims to bring people together who are interested in a new/emerging area of research than one that focuses on a topic that is already well-represented in the main conference.
 Workshops should therefore provide opportunities for discussion and presentation of works in progress.
 At the same time, a workshop's scope and focus should be sufficiently broad to attract a meaningful number of attendees, and workshops whose primary function will be to highlight work by a single researcher or lab are discouraged.

-2. Provides opportunities for junior researchers and underrepresented groups.
+2. Provide opportunities for junior researchers and underrepresented groups.
 The other primary goal of workshops is to provide a way for individuals who might not have the impetus or support to otherwise attend COLM.
 We are particularly interested in workshops that provide (possibly unconventional) ways to solicit and highlight the work of junior researchers and underrepresented groups.

 Workshop proposals should highlight how they serve these purposes as appropriate.